zanemcmorris/RTES_Final_Project/README.md

 - Set up LS22HH barometer driver
 - Added barometer plot to plotter
 - Enabled FreeRTOS and implemented tasks for LEDHeartbeat and IMU-sampling-and-printing.

+Work done for 4/10/26
+- Added added integration for gyro values to get angle of the board instead of rate
+- Updated plotter to show new integrated plots
+- Found 2 more LIPO batteries and new charger
+- Found the accelerometer data is coming out crazy and needs further debugging
+- Lots of work on exercise 6